Michael Bates (Sealand)

-Michael Roy Bates, self-styled as Prince Michael of Sealand, is an English businessman and self-published author.
+Michael Roy Bates (born 1952 or 1953), self-styled as Prince Michael of Sealand, is an English businessman and self-published author.
 He operates a self-proclaimed and unrecognized micronation called the Principality of Sealand, which he inherited from his parents Paddy Roy Bates and Joan Bates.
 He has claimed the title "Prince of Sealand" since the death of his father in 2012.

 Early life

 Michael Bates was born to Roy and Joan Bates in 1952 or 1953.
 On 24 December 1966, at the age of 14, Michael joined his father Roy in occupying HM Fort Roughs, where they established a pirate radio station.
 Michael left his boarding school to visit the platform and ended up never going back, stating, "I thought it was a six-week adventure, not 34 years."
 On 2 September 1967, Roy declared sovereignty over the platform, and moved his family permanently to Sealand, including wife Joan, son Michael, and daughter Penelope.
 Michael was a key participant in the battle to retake Sealand from the perpetrators of an attempted coup.